Josh Ramirez

 6. Admin Overview, first cut

-Four KPI cards across the top — Volunteers, Pending, Approved Hours, Est. Impact — line and pie placeholders below, Recent Decisions sidebar on the right.
+Four KPI cards across the top — Active Volunteers, Pending Submissions, Total Approved Hours, Est. Economic Impact — with charts and the approval queue underneath.
 The whole admin job is a queue.
 The dashboard tells you how big it is.

 7. The 16.00 reveal